Paradera: Demographics

 Until the previous census, the neighborhood of Bloemond was listed as a part of Paradera.

 Economy

-The region is predominantly residential with a limited presence of vacation-rentals.
-Limited agriculture is seen near the base of Hooiberg.
-The area supports local eateries, artisanal shops, and niche tourism—especially centered around natural attractions like rock formations and pools.
-Though not a coastal resort zone, it is located close to Oranjestad, offering easy access to beaches.
+The region has several cultural and natural attractions like rock formations and pools.
+Though not a coastal region, it is located close to the national capital Oranjestad, and to the coast, offering easy access to beaches.
 The St. Philomena's Church, a Roman Catholic church, dominates the skyline relative to the rest of the town's buildings.
 Bushiribana Gold Mill ruins features remnants of a gold mine from the 19th century.
 The Casibari–Ayo diorite boulder formations, feature ancient Arawak rock art, and the Museum of Antiquities Aruba exhibits artifacts from pre-ceramic times to the modern era and is located at Rococo Plaza in Paradera.